Spring Orienteering Meet

-- Two-person Scout Teams can run any course – beginner to expert
+- – 2-person Scout Teams can run any course, beginner to expert.

 Our spring Orienteering event for individual and team cross-country competitors and for Recreational Teams.
-Competitors run one course Saturday afternoon and one Sunday morning.
-Competition awards are based on combined Saturday and Sunday course times.
+Competitors run one course Saturday with team night orienteering Saturday evening.
+Competition awards are based on best times for each class.
 The meet is co-sponsored by the North Texas Orienteering Association (NTOA).
+Register here for Spring-O 2021.

 Map Hike Courses are now RECREATIONAL TEAMS

-Take your time and have fun – these courses are not timed!
+Take your time and have fun – we will track your time for you!
 Available for both groups and individuals.
+Two-person Scout Teams can run any course – beginner to expert.

 The area has a rich history of Indian Lore, US cavalry outpost, and early day settlers.
 It is mixed woods, semi open with post oaks, cedars, mesquite, and some green briar.
 Green areas are well mapped.
 The camp has a moderate trail system, unpaved roads, spectacular cliffs, bluffs, gullies, springs and marsh areas that will challenge your orienteering skills.
 The camp has over 15 miles of shore line on Lake Bridgeport.
 The competition area is over 1,100 acres.